Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Background and Motivation

-A glaring challenge has thwarted all ambitious attempts to hardwire the LPUs: \emph{LLMs are too large for the current lithographic technology}.
+A glaring challenge has thwarted all ambitious attempts to hardwire LLMs: \emph{LLMs are too large for the current lithographic technology}.
+The practical obstacle lies in the non-recurring engineering (NRE) cost, primarily the cost from photolithographic masks.

+In semiconductor technology, chips are fabricated as layered structures defined by photomasks (analogous to stencils).
+Front-end-of-line (FEOL) processes, which form the device cells (transistors) on the silicon wafer, typically require on the order of 30 mask layers, while back-end-of-line (BEOL) processes, which form the metal interconnect stack, require approximately 40 additional mask layers.
+At 5\,nm technology nodes, a full photomask set is valued at \$\,30\,M, while each processed wafer is valued at approximately \$\,18,000.
+As shown in Figure~\ref{fig:economics}, the high NRE cost of photomasks is meant to be amortized with massive production.
+For example, NVIDIA is estimated manufacturing 20,000 wafers of H100 GPU, then the amortized photomask cost would be \$\,1,500 per wafer.
+However, the expected production volume of hardwired LPUs is very low.
+Due to the extreme computational efficiency, tens of wafers would oversaturate current LLM service demand on the planet, which renders the expensive photomask set for few uses only.

+A straightforward implementation would require an extraordinarily large silicon area to embed the weights, and a correspondingly large number of photomask sets.
 For example, the typical transistor density of high-density 5\,nm technology is around 138\,MTr/mm\textsuperscript{2}.
 FP4 Constant MAC (CMAC) requires 200+ transistors.
-This translates \textsc{gpt-oss} 120\,B into an ideal area estimation of 176,000\,mm\textsuperscript{2}, four maximal inscribed rectangles in 300\,mm wafer.
-Due to reticle size limits, this hardwired LPU has to split into 200+ sets of photomask.
-Unlike prior wafer-scale practices, these masks are heterogeneous.
-This incurs 6 billion dollars non-recurring engineering (NRE) costs on photomask making, rendering a straightforward hardwiring LPU economically prohibitive.
+This translates \textsc{gpt-oss} 120\,B into an ideal area estimation of 176,000\,mm\textsuperscript{2}\revdel{, four maximal inscribed rectangles in 300\,mm wafer} divided into 200+ chips.
+Due to reticle size limits, this hardwired LPU must be split across 200+ photomask sets.
+Unlike prior wafer-scale practices, these masks are heterogeneous because each chip is carrying different parts of the model weights.
+This incurs \revtarget{calc1}\$\,30\,M $\times$ 200 = \$\,6\,B NRE costs on photomask making, rendering a straightforward hardwired LPU economically prohibitive.

 Compounding this economic infeasibility is the fast LLM development cycles.
-The absurdly high NRE is even worse when considering the annual parameter updates and 3-year typical lifespan of production LLMs (e.g., GPT-4).
+The prohibitively high NRE is even worse when considering the annual parameter updates and 3-year typical lifespan of production LLMs (e.g., GPT-4).
 This multiple-orders-of-magnitude cost gap is unlikely to be bridged solely through model compression.
-Please note that the \textsc{gpt-oss} is already FP4 by default.
+Note that the \textsc{gpt-oss} is already FP4 by default.
 The model size has a concrete lower bound implied by the Kolmogorov complexity of human knowledge representation.